-Once finished, fill each container with the Celebration by Frey and Sixlets candy.
+Once finished, fill each container with the candy.
 I used Orange Sixlets for the Jack O Lantern, Green Sixlets for Frankenstein along with Black Sixlets for his hair.
 The ghost is Celebration by Frey White Gumballs.

 These cute candy jars will look great on a candy buffet!
 Ready to see how to make the second of our Halloween treats?